teambit/bit/docs/bit-on-the-server.md

 Bit currently supports 2 types of communication protocol, for the scopes to communicate with each other.
 Local and SSH.

-Each protocol has it's own use cases, and here you'll learn when to use which.
+Each protocol has its own use cases, and here you'll learn when to use which.

 ### Local Protocol